-Section 22 of this bill requires the Division of Child and Family Services of the Department of Health and Human Services (hereinafter "Division") to: (1) provide assistance with enrolling an Indian child who is a child in need of protection or who may be in need of protection in a tribe with which the child is eligible for enrollment unless the Indian child's parent objects; and (2) notify the Indian child's parent of his or her right to object to such assistance from the Division.
+Section 22 of this bill requires the [Division of Child and Family Services of the Department of Health and Human Services (hereinafter "Division")] appropriate agency which provides child welfare services to: (1) provide assistance with enrolling an Indian child who is a child in need of protection or who may be in need of protection in a tribe with which the child is eligible for enrollment unless the Indian child's parent objects; and (2) notify the Indian child's parent of his or her right to object to such assistance from the [Division.] agency.